Farm Traceability: Essential for Food Safety, Customer Trust, and Your Bottom Line

 Clearly, implementing accurate traceability can have significant benefits in the event of a foodborne illness.
 However, it also has benefits on non-emergency days.
 Traceability can provide your buyers and customers with more reasons to purchase from you.

-Farmbrite can not only save the time it takes to track the information necessary for traceability, but it also offers easy accessibility to this info.
+Farmbrite farm management software can not only save the time it takes to track the information necessary for farm traceability, but it also offers easy accessibility to this info.
 Try Farmbrite for free.

 Additional Resources

-Farm Food Safety Plans & Traceability – University Massachusetts Amherst
+Farm Food Safety Plans & Traceability – University of Massachusetts Amherst

 How and Why to Conduct a Mock Recall – Carolina Farm Stewardship Association